Sterling Opera House: History

 On April 2, 1889, the doors of the Sterling Opera House were opened to the public.
 It was designed by Italianate Victorian style architect H. Edwards Ficken, who also was co-designer of the famous Carnegie Hall located in Manhattan, New York.
 It was built to serve both political and entertainment needs.
 The lower two levels and the basement were the town's City Hall and police station from when it opened up until 1965.
 The auditorium was used for hundreds of shows and live musical performances in its day.
 In fact, many world-famous performers such as Harry Houdini and Red Skelton took the stage at Sterling.
 Shows were held up until 1945 when the curtain closed for the last time.
 The Sterling Opera House was also later recognized as a historic place with historic value when it became the first building in Connecticut to be added to the National Register of Historic Places on November 8, 1968.

 The first showing at the opera house was created by James A. Herne, called "Drifting Apart", and was said that it was "a melodramatic temperance play without the traditional didactic sermons preaching the evils of drink."
 It also turned out to be a financial failure for James A. Herne.
 The name of the play was more fitting for the relationship between Derby and Ansonia at the time.
 Ansonia saw no point in having another opera house be built when they already had a perfectly good one in their town.
 Brought on by the play, there became drama outside of the building which had a hand in helping the two cities separate.

 The last showing at the Sterling Opera House was "Ye Olde Time Minstrel."
 It was presented by the Lafayette Men's and Women's Club in honor of the returning soldiers of WWII.
 It showed on November 30-December 1, 1945.
 After, it had no regularly scheduled program for ten years, though there were special performances before it closed in 1965.

 Interior layout

-The Sterling Opera house was built with a combination of architectural styles in order to appeal to composer Richard Swagner.
-The seating was arranged so that all viewers in the opera house to had an un-obstructed view of the stage.
+The Sterling Opera house was built with a combination of architectural styles in accordance with a conception of composer Richard Wagner.
+The seating was arranged so that all viewers in the opera house had an un-obstructed view of the stage.
 One of the architects to work on the Sterling Opera House designed the lower levels and exterior, while Ficken mostly worked on the roof top, doorways and interior walls.
 Another notable feature are the piano boxes, that were located on either side of the stage to fit two of the opera house's namesake Sterling Pianos.